Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 40
-## 40] There are some files in this directory that start with a dash in the filename.
+> There are some files in this directory that start with a dash in the filename.
 Remove those files.

 ```
 rm ./-*